 While everyone should consider these health risks subconsciously, you realize how undervalued you are as senior staff.
 You suffer through hour long meetings with junior staff that could have been finished in 15 minutes.
 How many brain cells do you burn in trade to get the paycheck?
 What’s your time really worth?

-So if your corporate job was stressful, or you just outright hated it, then good riddance.
+Losing your corporate job could be great for your health.
+If your job was stressful, or you just outright hated it, then good riddance.

 Now you can travel